 This project explores a method of constructing an architectural space through gestural description.

-Relying on me and my cousin’s shared memory of my grandfather’s house, this project through Human Computer Interaction aim to convert our choreograph of describing the house into digital environment that is 3d printable as an architectural model.
+Relying on me and my cousin’s shared memory of my grandfather’s house, this project converts our choreograph of describing the house into an architectural space in a digital environment.

 Video of the performance and construction

-The project utilises physical computing software such as Grasshopper and Firefly to connect a webcam and Rhino 3D together to utilise the our body as an interactive modelling tool.
+The project utilises computer vision to connect a webcam and Rhino 3D together to utilise the our body as an interactive modelling tool.
 The key investigation of this design experiment was that the memory and the body can be directly utilised in architectural design in a more quantitative manner than qualitative.
-And although the system is guiding the final outcome to be a certain type of building, orientation and details of the space can vary between each individuals executing the exercise.
+Therefore, the rule of convetional dimension does not apply here, instead the details of the space will vary for different individuals executing the exercise.

 The camera only picks up the shades of light so if dressed in black one can be disguised from the camera and dressed in white you were exposed to the camera and drawn on the screen.
 Using this system me and my cousin was able to translate our memory of grandfather’s into a choreography which our body and gestural description of the space were translated into 3d vector drawings.